 Partner: Giovanni Attili

-Education: Accademia di Costume e di Moda
+Education: Studied costume design at the Accademia di Costume e di Moda